appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/datasource-errors.md

 #### Solution

 To resolve this issue, you need to delete any queries or actions that depend on this datasource before attempting to delete the datasource itself.
-If you wish to use different datasources, you may choose to create multiple workspaces.
+If you wish to use different datasources, create multiple workspaces.

 If you need to move an application from one workspace to another, you can use the import/export feature.
 For more details on how to import and export applications, see the [Migrate Applications](/advanced-concepts/more/backup-restore#importexport-applications) guide.